sammytran277/algorithms/chapter2/InterviewQuestions.md

 ## II.
 Mergesort

 #### 1) Merging with smaller auxiliary array.
-Suppose that the subarray a[0] to a[n−1] is sorted and the subarray a[n] to a[2∗n−1] is sorted.
-How can you merge the two subarrays so that a[0] to a[2∗n−1] is sorted using an auxiliary array of length nn (instead of 2n)?
+Suppose that the subarray a[0] to a[*n−1*] is sorted and the subarray a[*n*] to a[*2\*n−1*] is sorted.
+How can you merge the two subarrays so that a[0] to a[*2\*n−1*] is sorted using an auxiliary array of length n (instead of *2n*)?

-TBD
+To merge with a smaller auxiliary array, we'll just copy a[0..n - 1] to aux[] and use three pointers i, j, and k to do the merging in a similar way to the normal merge with an auxiliary array of size *2n*.

+#### Pseudocode:

+    def merge(int[] a, int n):
+        initialize aux[] to have size n

+        for every item from index 0 to n: copy the item to aux[]

+        initialize and set point i and k to 0 initialize and set pointer j to n

+        while the i or j pointer have not been exhausted: if the i pointer is exhausted:
+                break out of the loop
+            else if the j pointer is exhausted: set a[k] to aux[i]
+                increment i and k
+            else if aux[i] < a[j]:
+                set a[k] to aux[i]
+                increment i and k
+            else:
+                set a[k] to a[j]
+                increment j and k

+#### Time/Space Complexity:

+The time complexity of the merging algorithm is O(n) because we need to compare all the items in the array in order to merge them back together properly.

+The space complexity is O(n/2) in practice (n/2 because we're typically merging two subarrays of roughly the same size), but from a theoretical standpoint, this is still O(n).

 #### 2) Counting inversions.
 An inversion in an array a[] is a pair of entries a[i] and a[j] such that i < j but a[i] > a[j].
 Given an array, design a linearithmic algorithm to count the number of inversions.

 TBD

 #### 3) Shuffling a linked list.
 Given a singly-linked list containing n items, rearrange the items uniformly at random.
-Your algorithm should consume a logarithmic (or constant) amount of extra memory and run in time proportional to n*logn in the worst case.
+Your algorithm should consume a logarithmic (or constant) amount of extra memory and run in time proportional to *n\*logn* in the worst case.

 TBD